feaselkl/OWASP-Top-10/PITCHME.md

 ### Insecure Deserialization

-Deserialization attacks really came onto the scene in 2015, when security researchers found serialization vulnerabilities in Java.
-We saw that attackers could perform remote code execution by sending serialized code to a number of applications, all of which use Java's "commons collections" library, a very popular library.
+Deserialization attacks came onto the scene in 2015, when security researchers found serialization vulnerabilities in Java.
+Attackers could perform remote code execution by sending serialized code to applications which use Java's "commons collections" library, a very popular library.
 Vulnerable applications included WebLogic, WebSphere, JBoss, Jenkins, etc.

 Since then, we've learned that .NET applications are also vulnerable.